Hermes (Greek stamp): The Paris printings (October 1861)

+NB: Postage-due stamps were introduced in Greece only in 1875, so the “large Hermes heads” were also used for the taxation of the letters from 1861 to 1875.

 The Athens printings (November 1861 to 1882)

-Then, and as soon as in November 1861, the printings have been done in Athens from the same seven typographic plates sent, by Désiré-Albert Barre to the Greek postal administration during the summer 1861.
+Then, and as soon as in late October/early November 1861, the printings have been done in Athens from the same seven typographic plates sent, by Désiré-Albert Barre to the Greek postal administration during the summer 1861.

 Printing after printing, the technical improvement of the Greek printers, as well as the fouling of the typographic plates can be seen.

 The printing of the control numbers at the back of the stamps is becoming a constant, except for the two smallest values, the 1 lepton, brown, and the 2 lepta, bistre.
-All further printings took place in Athens and the stamps remained in use until the introduction of the Small Hermes heads in 1886–1888.
+All further printings took place in Athens and the stamps remained in use until the introduction of the Small Hermes heads in 1886.

 The printings were done "on demand", and the colour shades evolved within a very broad spectrum.

 As well, several different quality of papers have been used during the Athens period of printing (from 1861 to 1882).

 Hence, it exists a very large diversity of "large Hermes head" stamp printings.
-The most advanced studies on the subject: Pemberton, Groom, Dorning Beckton, Brunel, Nicolaïdès, de Smeth, Kohl Handbuck, Constantinidès, Bellas, Coundouros, Basel..., are describing them in details.
+The most advanced studies on the subject: Glasewald, Pemberton, Groom, Dorning Beckton, Brunel, Nicolaïdès, de Smeth, Kohl Handbuck, Constantinidès, Bellas, Coundouros, Basel, Calligas, Papitsis, Spanos..., are describing them in details (see the paragraph "Classification" above and the bibliography at the end).

-The classification of Yvert et Tellier, resumed and completed by Orestis Vlastos in the Vlastos catalogues and by Michael Tseriotis in the Hellas/Karamitsos catalogues, allow us to go through them:
+The classification of Yvert et Tellier, has been resumed, enhanced and completed first by Orestis Vlastos in the Vlastos catalogues and then by Michael Tseriotis in the Hellas/Karamitsos catalogues.
+We will use this last one to go through the main emissions: